 Travelling well: travel to inspire the mind

-A long time ago, somebody asked me three questions.
+Once upon a time I was asked three questions.
 If I could be anything I wanted, what would I be, if I could do anything I wanted, what would I do and if I could have anything I wanted, what would I have?
 The answers were a writer, travel and happiness.

 In a traditional fairy story, they would have waved a wand and my wishes would have come true.
 But this is a modern fairy story and so I had to wave my own wand.
 And I got my wishes.
 I travelled and I wrote and it has brought me huge happiness.
-Hopefully some of the ideas might inspire your own travel stories.
+Hopefully some of the stories might inspire your own.